ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 $$\hat \beta_3 = f(X_1, X_2, X_3, Y, \epsilon, \beta)$$

 .
-If you take typical college classes in linear algebra and probabilty & statistics, you will easily learn what $f$ is and where $f$ comes from.
+If you take typical college classes in linear algebra and probabilty & statistics, you can learn what $f$ is and where $f$ comes from.
 Since this class is about "why", not "how", let's assume someone else has done the math and figure out how to use it.

 Functions of random variables are also random variables, so $\hat \beta_3$ is itself a random variable.
 It follows some mathematical law, which we call its *sampling distribution.* It has an expectation, a variance, and a probability mass function.
 All of them can be computed and evaluated (at least approximately) via existing software.